AlexanderBertrandLab/AAD-performance-curve-modeling/README.md

 # Performance curve modeling for correlation-based neural decoding of auditory attention

-## License

-See the [LICENSE](LICENSE.md) file for license rights and limitations.
-By downloading and/or installing this software and associated files on your computing system you agree to use the software under the terms and condition as specified in the License agreement.

 If this code has been useful for you, please cite [1].

 ## About